 Pesticide Disposal: Pesticide wastes are toxic.
 Improper disposal of excess pesticide, spray mixture, or rinsate is a violation of Federal Law and may contaminate groundwater.
-If these wastes cannot be disposed of by use according to label instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste representative at the nearest EPA Regional Office for guidance.
+If these wastes cannot be disposed of by use according to label instructions, contact your State Pesticide or Environmental Control Agency, or the Hazardous Waste representative at the nearest EPA Regional Office for quidance.

-Container Disposal: Nonrefillable container.
+Container Disposal: Nonrefillable Containers.
 Do not reuse or refill this container.
+Offer for recycling if available, or puncture and dispose of in a sanitary landfill, or by other procedures approved by state and local authorities.
 Triple rinse or pressure rinse container (or equivalent) promptly after emptying.
-Then offer for recycling or reconditioning, or puncture and dispose of in a sanitary landfill, or by other procedures approved by state and local authorities.

 Triple rinse as follows:

 Containers 5 gallons or less: Empty the remaining contents into application equipment or a mix tank and drain for 10 seconds after the flow begins to drip.
-Fill the container 1/4 full with water and recap.
+Fill the container 1⁄4 full with water and recap.
 Shake for 10 seconds.
 Pour rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Drain for 10 seconds after the flow begins to drip.
 Repeat this procedure two more times.
 Once cleaned, offer for recycling or reconditioning if appropriate.

 Containers larger than 5 gallons: Empty the remaining contents into application equipment or a mix tank.
 Fill the container 1⁄4 full with water.
 Replace and tighten closures.
 Tip container on its side and roll back and forth, ensuring at least one complete revolution, for 30 seconds.
 Stand the container on its end and tip back and forth several times.
 Turn the container over onto its other end and tip it back and forth several times.
-Empty the rinsate into a mix tank or store rinsate for later use or disposal.
+Empty the rinsate into application equipment or a mix tank or store rinsate for later use or disposal.
 Repeat this procedure two more times.

-Pressure rinse as follows (all sizes): Empty the remaining contents into a mix tank and continue to drain for 10 seconds after the flow begins to drip.
+Pressure rinse as follows (all sizes): Empty the remaining contents into application equipment or a mix tank and continue to drain for 10 seconds after the flow begins to drip.
 Hold container upside down over application equipment or mix tank or collect rinsate for later use or disposal.
 Insert pressure rinsing nozzle in the side of the container and rinse at about 40 PSI for at least 30 seconds.
 Drain for 10 seconds after the flow begins to drip.